Connect with others who understand.

 Medication for Relapses

-During acute MS relapses (also called flare-ups or exacerbations), additional medications may be given temporarily to treat symptoms and get the disease back under control.
-Standard treatment options for relapses include corticosteroids such as Solu-Medrol (methylprednisolone) and the closely related drug Acthar Gel.
+During an MS attack or flare-up, your doctor may prescribe temporary medications to treat symptoms and get the disease back under control.
+Standard treatment options for relapses include corticosteroids such as methylprednisolone (Solu-Medrol) and the closely related drug repository corticotropin hormone (Acthar Gel).

 Symptom Management Medications

-MS can cause a wide array of motor, cognitive, and general symptoms that have an impact on daily activities.
+MS can cause a wide array of motor (movement-related), cognitive (brain-related), and general symptoms that have an impact on daily activities.
 When symptoms become severe, they can cause disability.

 Some MS treatments can help manage some symptoms of the disease.
 Although these MS medications can improve function and quality of life, they do not treat the underlying disease or prevent its progress.